-Pay and Allowance Continuation may allow the Pay and Allowance Continuation (PAC) continued payment of certain pay and allowances (with the exception of Family Separation Allowance) by the Air Force to any Airman (Active, Guard or Reserve) who, in the line of duty, incurs a wound, illness or injury while serving in a combat operation or a combat zone, while serving in direct support of combat operations in a designated imminent danger pay area or while exposed to a documented hostile fire event (regardless of location), and is hospitalized for treatment of the wound, illness or injury.
-To qualify, Airmen or Guardians must be treated as an inpatient upon evacuation from the theater/incident and may continue Pay and Allowance Continuation when subsequent outpatient treatment is provided for the same medical condition.
+Pay and Allowance Continuation may allow the continued payment of certain pay and allowances (with the exception of Family Separation Allowance) by the Department of the Air Force to any Airmen/Guardians (Active, Guard or Reserve) who, in the line of duty, incurs a wound, illness or injury while serving in a combat operation or a combat zone, while also serving in direct support of combat operations in a designated imminent danger pay area or while exposed to a documented hostile fire event (regardless of location), and is hospitalized for treatment of the wound, illness or injury.
+To qualify, wounded warriors must be treated as an inpatient upon evacuation from the theater/incident and may continue Pay and Allowance Continuation when subsequent outpatient treatment is provided for the same medical condition.
 Pay and Allowance Continuation is a monthly entitlement and is not prorated.
-Pay and Allowance Continuation entitlement will start on the first day of the month when the Airman becomes eligible for Pay and Allowance Continuation, and it will terminate on the last day of the month when it is determined the Airman is no longer eligible to receive Pay and Allowance Continuation (See DAFI 34-1101, Warrior and Survivor Care).
+Pay and Allowance Continuation entitlement will start on the first day of the month when the Airman/Guardian becomes eligible for Pay and Allowance Continuation, and it will terminate on the last day of the month when it is determined the Airman is no longer eligible to receive Pay and Allowance Continuation.